 The SWSSWA Section 19 (1), stipulates that "The Registrar shall give an applicant for a certificate of registration, at the applicant's request, a copy of each document the College has that is relevant to the application".
-With the exception that the Registrar may refuse to give an applicant anything that may, in the Registrar's view, jeopardize the safety of any person, the College will provide an applicant with copies of documents in their file which may include third party assessments.

-vi. accommodates applicants with special needs, such as visual impairment c) If your organization relies on a third party to conduct credential assessments:
+With the exception that the Registrar may refuse to give an applicant anything that may, in the vi. accommodates applicants with special needs, such as visual impairment